 Dive Sites of Guadalcanal

-Near Honiara there are four key dive sites.
-Bonega l, Hirokawu Miru, is a Japanese transport ship which was downed by American dive bombers and left on the beach.
-The shallower sections lie in 5 metres which make this wreck accessible to snorkelers as well as divers.
-This section of the ship is in many parts, and is now a wonderful place to observe the underwater tropical beauty that makes these islands famous.
+Near Honiara, there are four key dive sites.
+Bonega l, Hirokawu Miru, is a Japanese transport ship that was downed by American dive bombers and left on the beach.
+The shallower sections lie in 5 meters which makes this wreck accessible to snorkelers as well as divers.
+This section of the ship is in many parts and is now a wonderful place to observe the underwater tropical beauty that makes these islands famous.
 The deeper sections of the wreck are more intact and extend to a depth of just over 55 meters.

 B-17 Flying Fortress.
 This American airship is almost intact, except a missing tail, and lies on the sandy bottom.
 The cockpit can easily be explored and the engines are in place.

-I-1 Japanese Submarine is now an enjoyable reef near the village of Tambea, about 40 kilometres from Honiara.
+I-1 Japanese Submarine is now an enjoyable reef near the village of Tambea, about 40 kilometers from Honiara.
 The top of the wreck lies in approximately 10 meters of water and the stern extends to 25 meters.
-This sub has an interesting story as the code books that the American military recovered from its wreckage helped crack the Japanese code and affect the course of WWll.
+This sub has an interesting story as the codebooks that the American military recovered from its wreckage helped crack the Japanese code and affect the course of WWll.

 Getting To Guadalcanal